 A telephone number that is classified as a service and toll-free number in your Calling Plans telephone number inventory.
 It's assigned to a resource account used by a Teams Auto Attendant or Call Queue.

-The use of CallingIDSubstitute = Service will be deprecated.
-You are no longer able to create new caller ID policies using CallingIDSubstitute = Service.
+The use of CallingIDSubstitute = Service has been deprecated.
+You're no longer able to create new caller ID policies using CallingIDSubstitute = Service and existing caller ID policies with CallingIDSubstitute = Service are not being honored.
 You should use CallingIDSubstitute = Resource instead.
 See Set-CsCallingLineIdentity for more details and examples.

 The Calling Party Name or CNAM set on the outbound PSTN call.

 For example, when a user makes a call, you can change the caller ID to display your organization's main phone number and company name instead of the user's phone number.

 The CNAM can have a maximum of 200 characters, but downstream systems might support fewer characters.

 The CNAM is sent on calls where the caller ID is substituted with LineURI, a resource account or service phone number, and when the caller is a Teams user.